Alzheimer’s, Dementia,

 - Chronic fatigue

-- Pain or numbness and tingling sensations
+- Pain or numbness, and tingling sensations

-The main goal of the medical professionals that treat stroke patients is to reduce brain injury and implement a solution that will allow the patient to gain as much brain functionality back as possible.
+The main goal of the medical professionals who treat stroke patients is to reduce brain injury and implement a solution that will allow the patient to gain as much brain functionality back as possible.

 The time that it takes to recover from a stroke will be different for everybody.
-Some can recover in a few weeks while others can take several months or even years.
+Some can recover in a few weeks, while others can take several months or even years.

 - Speech therapy